Personal debt recovery solicitors.

 How to recover a debt from an individual?

 In the majority of cases a debt recovery letter from a solicitor can be sufficient action to recover the monies owed, and we offer a straightforward service to draft and send this letter.
-Should a debt recovery solicitors letter not result in repayment, you can then optionally move to issue court proceedings.
+Should a debt recovery solicitors letter not result in repayment, you can then optionally move to issue court proceedings and then enforcement.

 Our debt recovery solutions are competitively fixed price to cater for most budgets and circumstances with no deductions taken from the amount owed.
 We can take hassle out of the legal formalities involved in sending a letter before action to an individual, corresponding with your debtor and issuing legal proceedings to recover the debt.
 Unlike instructing a debt collection agency for individuals, when you instruct Catalyst Law your case will dealt with or supervised by a qualified solicitor with over ten years' experience in civil litigation.

-The below fixed fee services are appropriate for most undisputed debts under £25,000 where both parties reside, and the debt was incurred, in England or Wales.
-This value and complexity classification is commonly referred to as a 'Small Claim' or 'Fast Track Claim'.
-If the amount you need to recover is over £25,000 we may still be able to assist for an additional fee.
-So please get in touch with your requirements.
+The below fixed fee services are appropriate for most undisputed debts up to £100,000 where both parties reside, and the debt was incurred, in England or Wales.
+This value and complexity classification is commonly referred to as a 'Small Claim', 'Fast Track Claim' or 'Intermediate Track Claim '.

 In the majority of cases a debt recovery letter from a solicitor can be sufficient action to recover the monies owed, and we offer a straightforward service to draft and send this letter.
-Should a debt recovery solicitors letter not result in repayment, you can then optionally move to issue court proceedings.
+Should a debt recovery solicitors letter not result in repayment, you can then optionally move to issue court proceedings and then enforcement.

 Our debt recovery solutions are competitively fixed price to cater for most budgets and circumstances with no deductions taken from the amount owed.
 We can take hassle out of the legal formalities involved in sending a letter before action to an individual, corresponding with your debtor and issuing legal proceedings to recover the debt.
 Unlike instructing a debt collection agency for individuals, when you instruct Catalyst Law your case will dealt with or supervised by a qualified solicitor with over ten years' experience in civil litigation.

-The below fixed fee services are appropriate for most undisputed debts under £25,000 where both parties reside, and the debt was incurred, in England or Wales.
-This value and complexity classification is commonly referred to as a 'Small Claim' or 'Fast Track Claim'.
-If the amount you need to recover is over £25,000 we may still be able to assist for an additional fee.
-So please get in touch with your requirements.
+The below fixed fee services are appropriate for most undisputed debts up to £100,000 where both parties reside, and the debt was incurred, in England or Wales.
+This value and complexity classification is commonly referred to as a 'Small Claim', 'Fast Track Claim' or 'Intermediate Track Claim '.

 Letter Before ActionSend a letter from solicitors requesting repayment of the debt.
 This is the first step in recovering a debt owed to an individual and is required prior to starting court proceedings.